Joe Hall (accordionist): Music career

 In 2019, Joe Hall and the Louisiana Cane Cutters released Aye Cher Catin ("Hey, dear doll").
 This album had the same lineup as Masse Family Two-Step, with the addition of Marshall Baker (fiddle).
 Reviewer Dan Willging noted that this album was the first recorded in Fruge's Michigan studio, and called the album "the finest yet recorded by the husky-voiced Creole powerhouse accordionist."

 In 2021, Joe Hall and the Louisiana Cane Cutters released Proud to be a Creole.
 Mark Palms and Paul Lavan continued at guitar and drums respectively, while Chuck Bush replaced Carol Palms at bass.
 Special guests were Cedric Watson (fiddle and frottoir) and Michael Lockett (keyboard).

 In 2022, Joe Hall and the Louisiana Cane Cutters released Mélange.
 Reviewer Daniel Willging noted, "Hall and Watson fit together seamlessly, interlocking into a comfortable, natural groove propelled by drummer Paul Lavan’s whipping beats and Bush’s motoring but unobtrusive bass playing."

 The current members of the Louisiana Cane Cutters are: Chuck Bush (bass), "Lil'" Paul Lavan (drums), Mark Palms (guitar), and Cedric Watson (fiddle).

 Joe Hall and the Louisiana Cane Cutters are signed to Fruge Records, located in Michigan, and owned by band guitarist Mark Palms.

 Hall has appeared at several festivals, such as the New Orleans Jazz & Heritage Festival, Festival International, Festivals Acadiens et Créoles, the Louisiana Cajun-Zydeco Festival, the New York's Swamp in the City Festival, and the French Quarter Festival.

 Hall has appeared in two instructional DVDs, Cajun and Creole Accordion Lesson volumes I and II, produced by Fruge Records.

+Hall passed away unexpectedly on November 21, 2024, at the age of 52.